systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set `UnhealthyThresholdCount` to be `2`.

-Connect the `Target Group ARN` output socket of `app-tg` component to the `Target Group ARN` input socket of the `HTTP:80` frame.
+Connect the `Target Group ARN` Output Socket of `app-tg` Component to the `Target Group ARN` Input Socket of the `HTTP:80` frame.

 ### Create an IAM Role

 ![Create IAM Role](./aws-ecs/create-iam-role.png)

-Add an `AWS IAM Role` component to your `VPC How-to` vpc frame.
+Add an `AWS IAM Role` Component to your `VPC How-to` vpc frame.

-Set the component name to `ecs-tasks-service`.
+Set the Component name to `ecs-tasks-service`.

 Set the `RoleName` to `ecs-tasks-service`.